-The process of turning a prospect into lead at a trade show generally follows these four steps:
+The process of turning a prospect into a lead at a trade show generally follows these four steps:

-When you engage someone on the show floor the number one goal is to build instant rapport.
+When you engage someone on the show floor, the number one goal is to build instant rapport.

 You must practice it.
-That’s a no brainer and a non-negotiable.
-Selling is simple, but not easy.
+That’s a no-brainer and a non-negotiable.
+Selling is simple but not easy.
 To sit there with a smile on your face for five or six hours and to stand there for hours with sore feet.
 It takes practice.
 Selling is a learned skill.